 Records found on Findmypast depict major milestones in the life of one of the most influential men in history

-Gary Oldman's portrayal of Winston Churchill in Darkest Hour has been met with widespread critical acclaim.
-To get to know the real Churchill, however, we delve into our records to bring you the key moments from his remarkable life.
+To get to know the real Winston Churchill, we've delved into our records to bring you the key moments from his remarkable life.

 Winston Leonard Spencer-Churchill was born to Jennie Jerome and Lord Randolph Henry Spencer-Churchill at Blenheim Palace on 30 November, 1874.
 His birth record was registered in the district of Woodstock, Oxfordshire.